mattvie/react-nodejs-101/README.md

 #### Creating Pages Component

-On the `client/src` directory, create a new `Components` directory, and inside of it make a JavaScript file named `Header.js`.
+On the `client/src` directory, create a new `Components` custom directory, and inside of it make a JavaScript file named `Header.js`.
 On this file, you will export the HTML code of your new component.
 Here is an example:

 ```javascript
 export default function Header() {